 Travel is a Luxury

 I also wouldn’t have an appreciation of the diverse cultures and people from around the world.
-I live in the United States, which is a melting pot of so many wonderful different people yet we so rarely take the time to learn about these differences.
+I grew up in the United States, which is a melting pot of so many wonderful different people yet we so rarely take the time to learn about these differences.
 So often, we tend to gravitate to people like ourselves.
 Let’s face it, it’s easy, a whole lot easier.
-Taking the time to meet someone new especially someone who lives outside of your neighbor, or looks different can be challenging for some people.
+Taking the time to meet someone new especially someone who lives outside of your neighborhood, or looks different can be challenging for some people.
 For most people.

 The most important thing I’ve learned from all my travels is that every time I take the stop and open my mind and heart to others it’s always a wonderful surprise.
 Even someone who has a grumpy look may just need a “good morning” or a “how are you today?” to make them look at you just a little different and change that frown into a big old smile.

 I’m so lucky to have had the opportunity to meet many amazing people.
-People in places like Johannesburg, Dubai, Vienna, Kazakhstan, Vietnam, Munich, Sao Paulo, Brussels, Istanbul, Jordan, Beijing, London, Taipei, Paris, Kuala Lumpur, Madrid, Delhi, and many more, who have changed my world forever.
+People in places like Johannesburg, Dubai, Vienna, Kazakhstan, Vietnam, Munich, Sao Paulo, Brussels, Istanbul, Jordan, Beijing, London, Taipei, Paris, Kuala Lumpur, Madrid, Delhi, and many more, have changed my world forever.
 Some I still talk to and see on social media regularly.
 Some I may never see again.
 Either way, they have all helped to open my mind and make me see not only our differences but our commonalities as well.

-Without these experiences, I would not know how lucky I am to be a woman in America, able to start my own business, love whomever I choose, have a safe home, eat when I’m hungry, and drink fresh clean water when I’m thirsty.
+Without these experiences, I would not know how lucky I am to be a woman able to start my own business, love whomever I choose, have a safe home, eat when I’m hungry, and drink fresh clean water when I’m thirsty.
 I am thankful every day for these luxuries that we sometimes take for granted.

 I’ve had the opportunity to meet so many fellow travelers along the way and many of them I now call friends.
 I hope we all can keep sharing our passion for travel and the joy of learning about others.
 Happy Valentine’s Day my friends!